-Directions: As you analyze the SSIT data with your implementation team, identify any patterns or trends that you notice.
-Consider examining the data by grade level, by indicators, and/or trends over time.
-Make a bulleted list of any patterns and/or trends in the space provided.
+ou analyze the SSII data with your implementation team, identify any patterns or trends that you notice.
+Consider examining the data by grade ors, and/or trends over time.
+Make a bulleted list of any patterns and/or trends in the space provided. ions: As y y indicato